wso2-attic/esb-connectors/linkedin-connector-test/README.txt

 		- Provide ur username and password on re-directed page and click allow access
 		- It will come back to apigee page and click send (request URL should https://api.linkedin.com/v1/people/~)
 		- You will have access token in respose
 	- myPublicUrl: public URL which belongs to the access token of the test account.
+(Use the redirected URL here.
+Eg: http://www.linkedin.com/pub/darshana-silva/91/b8b/3a1)
 	- memberId: A valid id of a connection.
 	- publicProfileUrl: public profile URL of a connection (for other accounts).
+(Use the redirected URL here.
+Eg: http://www.linkedin.com/in/janakaranathunga)
 	- companyId: A valid id of a company.
 	- jobId: A valid job id.
 	- followCompanyId: A valid id of a company, which a user needs to follow.
 This parameter is applicable only for the "followCompanyPage".
 Please give a new company id for followCompanyId parameter each time you run the integration tests.